Normal view

 Before you can improve your WordPress site’s user experience, you need to know who you’re designing for.
 A great way to start is by creating simple user personas, which are fictional profiles that represent your typical visitors.

-For example, if you’re running a WordPress blog targeting busy parents, one of your personas could be “Sarah.”
-She’s a working mom looking for time-saving tips, easy-to-follow guides, and parenting hacks to manage her busy life.
+For example, if you’re running a WordPress blog targeting busy parents, one of your personas could be a working mom.
+She’s looking for time-saving tips, easy-to-follow guides, and parenting hacks to manage her busy life.
+Let’s call her ‘Sarah

 Having user personas in mind helps you tailor your website’s features and content to better serve your audience.
 To create one, I recommend trying the free HubSpot Make My Persona tool.